mami-now/redo-git-exercises-by-bundles-/readme.md

 # Git exercises by bundles

-  this is the series of exercises bundle by bundle
+ this project will  be use a series of exercise

    # these are the used commands exercise1 bundle1 and 2
 Your branch is up to date with 'origin/dev'.